OG1103/Full-Stack-Node.js-Codes/BackEnd/Deployment/Heroku Deployment/Deployment.md

 - Copy folder into a separate folder aka make a copy of your project
 - Open the copied project
-- Clear any GitHub repo associated with the copied folder
+- Clear any GitHub repo associated with the copied folder:`rm -rf .git `
 - In `package.json`, add:
   ```json
   "engines": { "node": "version" }